Job Title: Aspiring Professionals Programme Coordinator

 The Social Mobility Foundation is a small, high profile charity with offices across the UK.
 We help young people from low income backgrounds enter universities and professions through programmes of mentoring, internships, university application support and skills development.

-Our Liverpool office opened in 2018 and we are looking for a Programme Coordinator to join the team.
+We are looking for a Programme Coordinator to join our London team.

 We strive for excellence in everything we do: the right candidate will be joining an enthusiastic, committed and successful team, which has high expectations for the young people we support.
 Watch a short video about our work here.